iamwill123/udacity-optimise/README.md

 So I changed this to instead check the screen size, and ensure that only enough pizza divs were created to fill the screen.
 On window resize this is recalculated and new pizzas are made.

+I also resized the image and compressed, so that the browser was not changing the image size.

 ### Background movement ###
 I spent a lot of time trying different styles of loops and moving calculations out of the for loop.
 Trying while loops and other things.
 At one point adding a lot of the calcuations at the time of the creation of the div.